varshithaga/bookbasedcollection1/README.md

 python manage.py runserver

 # storing
-generated images are stored in in media whose path is stored in database uploaded pdf are stored in media , its path are also stored in database
+generated images are stored in in media whose path is stored in database<br>
+uploaded pdf are stored in media , its path are also stored in database